Hi-Folks/lara-sock/README.md

 ```
 ## A note about the Subprotocol

-WebSocket defines a protocol that allows clients and server to exchange data (messages).
+WebSocket defines a protocol that allows clients and servers to exchange data (messages).
-A **Sub**-protocol defines the structure of the exchanged message and the meanings of each field.
-For example, you want to exchange a pure string with the text message without any additional information.
-Or you want to exchange data in with a more complex.
+A **Sub**-protocol defines the exchange message's structure and the meanings of each field.
+For example, you want to exchange a pure string with a text message without additional information.
+Or you want to exchange data with a more complex structure.

-At the moment the current implementation of this Proof of Concept exchange messages in string format.
+The current implementation of this Proof of Concept exchanges messages in string format.

-## Next Step, evolution of the Proof of Concept
+## Next Step, the evolution of the Proof of Concept

-This is just a Proof of Concept the thing that I would like to focus one (and feel free to share any suggestion/feedback/pullrequest):
+This is just a Proof of Concept, the thing that I would like to focus on (and feel free to share any suggestion/feedback/pull request):

 - Define the structure of the message
-- allow to customize the broadcast method
+- Allow customising the broadcast method
 - Rest API for showing statistics

-The package is under construction, so if you have some suggestion you can:
+The package is under construction, so if you have some suggestions, you can:
 - [Write a Feature request](https://github.com/Hi-Folks/lara-sock/issues/new?labels=feature-request&title=%5BFeature+Request%5D%3A++)
 - [Submit a Pull Request](https://github.com/Hi-Folks/lara-sock/pulls)
 - [Write me on Twitter](https://twitter.com/RmeetsH)